leanprover-community/blog/posts/lte-examples.md

 Fortunately, it's relatively straightforward to unravel the notation to see the underlying definitions themselves.
 But there is a bigger issue: How can we verify that the *definitions* we introduced in Lean are *correct*?

-To answer this question, we spent the last few weeks building a new `examples` folder in the LTE repository which contains several files corresponding to the main players in the statement above.
+To answer this question, we spent the last few weeks building a new `examples` folder in the repository which contains several files corresponding to the main players in the statement above.
-This blog post gives an overview of this folder and its contents, and how it could be used to verify the correctness of the definitions used in the liquid tensor experiment.
+This blog post gives an overview of this folder and its contents, and how it relates to the definitions used in the main statement of the liquid tensor experiment (LTE).

 <!-- TEASER_END -->